ogradyc01/GoldenCheetah/ChartTypes_Rides.md

 ***

-* `Cut` - cuts the marked data section to the clipboard - 'Cut' is only available if you have marked COMPLETE rows
+* `Cut` - cuts the selected data section to the clipboard - 'Cut' is only available if you have selected COMPLETE rows
-* `Copy` - copies the marked data section to the clipboard - 'Copy' works for any selecton of cells
+* `Copy` - copies the selected data section to the clipboard - 'Copy' works for any selection of cells
-* `Paste` - pastes the clipboard data at choosen place - 'Paste' does not care for data consistency - (e.g. you can past power values to the latitude cell)
+* `Paste` - pastes the clipboard data at chosen place - 'Paste' does not care for data consistency - (e.g. you can paste power values to the latitude cell)
-* `Paste Special` - is aimed to paste data from outside GoldenCheetah (e.g. from an Excel Spreadsheet) to a data series, you have different settings to tell GoldenCheetah how this data is structured (quite similar to 'Paste Special' features in other software products)
+* `Paste Special` - is aimed mainly to paste data from outside GoldenCheetah (e.g. from an Excel Spreadsheet) to a data series - you have different settings to tell GoldenCheetah how this data is structured (quite similar to 'Paste Special' features in other software products)
 * `Clear Contents` - sets the cell in the marked data section to '0'

 ***

-* `Delete Row` - delete the current or the selected range of rows
+* `Delete Row` - deletes the current or the selected range of rows
-* `Insert Row` - inserts an emtpy row at the current selection
+* `Insert Row` - inserts an empty row at the current selection

 ## Column Header - Context Menu